Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-\paragraph{The need for stochastic policies} A second takeaway from our sensitivity analysis is that interpreting policies from the \textsc{trpo} and \textsc{a2c} models deterministically fails in the heat alerts setting under our rewards model.
-This is because many of the policy functions' estimated probabilities for issuing an alert are below 0.5, so always taking the action with the larger probability dramatically reduces the number of alerts issued---in some counties to zero.
-Note that policies which do not use all the alerts in their budget are penalized by the specification of our rewards model, resulting in \textsc{det.trpo.qhi} and \textsc{det.a2c.qhi} no longer outperforming \textsc{nws} with statistical significance across the 30 counties.
-(Inclusion of future information mitigates this issue, but the results are not nearly as good as their stochastic counterparts.)
+Interpreting policies from the \textsc{trpo} and \textsc{a2c} models deterministically fails in the heat alerts setting under our rewards model.
+Additional discussion of this result is in Appendix \ref{sec:sensitivity-discussion}.
 This finding raises the question: \textit{Are stochastic policies palatable from a domain perspective?} On the one hand, it is less immediately satisfying that some aspect of heat alerts issuance would be left to chance.
-On the other hand, in the context of human-in-the-loop decision making---which would likely be the case for public organizations such as NWS \citep{stuart_meteo_2022}---an algorithm reporting probabilities is more informative than reporting only a binary action.
-And in any case, if in the future a heat alerts RL model was running continuously online, it would likely need to utilize exploration (incorporating some randomness into its actions) to update itself over time.
+On the other hand, in the context of human-in-the-loop decision making---which would likely be the case for public organizations such as NWS \cite{stuart_meteo_2022}---an algorithm reporting probabilities is more informative than reporting only a binary action.
+In any case, if in the future a heat alerts RL model was running continuously online, it would likely need to utilize exploration (incorporating some randomness into its actions) to update itself over time.

-Figure \ref{fig:mini-case studies} illustrates how the different policies look in practice, specifically for a setting where utilizing RL is beneficial.
-Additional examples with a small alert budget and where utilizing RL is not beneficial are shown in figures \ref{fig:mini-case study - few alerts} and \ref{fig:mini-case study - poor RL} respectively.